Having some sales problems?

 Solution

-14. Problem: Your Website Is Not Turning Visitors into Prospects.
+14. Problem: Your Website Is Not Generating Leads.

-Although it’s usually seen as a marketing asset, a good website makes selling easier.
+Although it’s usually seen as a marketing asset, a good website also makes selling easier.
 By automating lead generation, it takes some of the burden off your shoulders.
-If none of your prospects mention they came through your site, it’s a red flag.
+If none of your prospects mention they came through your site or your site analytics aren't showing that any of the leads you've generated have interacted with the site, that should be a red flag.

 Solution

-This common sales problem is usually traceable to a lack of targeted landing pages.
+This common sales problem is usually traceable to a lack of targeted landing pages or an insufficient on-page SEO strategy.
 Each of your offerings should have a tailored landing page, starting with your lead magnet.
 New visitors should be driven to your mailing list for long-term development.

 15. Problem: Identified Prospects Are Not Moving Toward Sales Calls.

 So, you have lots of prospects but they just aren’t moving forward.
-Maybe you can see them on your analytics suite, reading pages but not responding.
+Maybe you can see them on your analytics suite or CRM dashboard—reading pages but not responding to communications.
 Maybe they’re sitting on your email list, clicking but not taking action.
 What’s the deal?

 Solution

-16. Problem: Your Website Is Not Turning Prospects Into Strong Leads.
+16. Problem: Your Website Is Not Turning Prospects Into Sales Qualified Leads.

-You’ve finally reached the point where your site delivers consistent, qualified leads – but its conversion rates aren’t going up.
+You’ve finally reached the point where your site consistently delivers leads—but your conversion rates aren’t going up.
 This means you’re not getting as much value as you could from your web traffic generation efforts.
-Non-converting traffic adds cost and overhead.
+Non-converting traffic adds cost and overhead while wasting sales team time.

 Solution